Crime situation Law Quiz [Factual Crime Scene] Legal Principle Reasoning and Aptitude:

 (d) She will not succeed as she voluntarily went to the accident site

-PRINCIPLE: Whoever intentionally puts any person in fear of any injury to that person, or to any other, and thereby dishonestly induces the person so put in fear to deliver to any property or valuable security, or anything signed or sealed which may be converted into a valuable security, commits “extortion”.
+Question: Principle: Whoever intentionally puts any person in fear of any injury to that person, or to any other, and thereby dishonestly induces the person so put in fear to deliver to any property or valuable security, or anything signed or sealed which may be converted into a valuable security, commits “extortion”.

 Factual Situation: A threatens to publish a defamatory libel concerning B unless B gives Rs.5 lakhS.
 A induces B to give money.